MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaAdminPeopleProfileCardProperty.md

 For more information about how to add properties to the profile card for an organization, see Add or delete custom attributes on a profile card using the profile card API.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgAdminPeopleProfileCardProperty](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/New-MgAdminPeopleProfileCardProperty?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)